SharePoint Find Large Files – Manual & PowerShell Methods

 Check File Sizes Along With Version History

 Sometimes, it is not just the file size that matters but also its version history.
 Files with multiple versions can consume significant storage.
+So, it is also crucial to check the version history to find large files in SharePoint efficiently.

 PowerShell Script of Checking Size: